There are many counseling service professionals (professional counselors, therapists) that need speech privacy in their offices (examination rooms):

 Speech not intelligible and very rarely audible (at most once each 11 hours)

 It is important to note that SPC defines speech privacy (unintelligibility), not speech audibility.
-As per information in reference , SPC must be over 82 to ensure that 80% of listeners will consider the speech inaudible.Most professional counsellors (therapists) are looking for at least “standard speech privacy” SPC 75, or if possible, “enhanced speech security” SPC 80.
+However, according to information in reference , SPC must be over 82 to make sure that 80% of listeners will consider the speech inaudible.Most professional counsellors (therapists) are looking for at least “standard speech privacy” SPC 75, or if possible, “enhanced speech security” SPC 80.

 Speech privacy in therapists' offices